 Today’s candidates are concerned with opportunities in the workplace for career advancement, more pay, professional development, and so on.

-According to Deloitte, millennials – the fastest-growing segment of the talent market – are extremely concerned with opportunities for advancement and learning.
-Sixty-three percent of them feel their leadership skills are simply not being developed, which drives them to search for new employment opportunities.
+Millennials are the fastest-growing segment of the talent market and are extremely concerned with opportunities for advancement and learning.
+Sixty-three percent of younger prospects feel their leadership skills are simply not being developed, which drives them to search for new employment opportunities.

 In the interview, it is a hiring manager’s job to attract top candidates by setting expectations regarding potential advancement opportunities that may exist.